jessmelo/jessmelo/README.md

 - 📓 I have a Bachelor's degree in Computer Information Systems (University of São Paulo - Graduating class of 2022)
 - 👩🏻‍💻 I am a software engineer, I like to solve problems no matter the stack, my main languages are:
   - java, kotlin, python, javascript, typescript, html & css
-- 📎 These are the technologies that I'm more focused on atm:
+- 📎 These are the technologies that I'm currently more focused on:
-  - express, react, vercel, playwright testing, unit tests with jest, restful api (currently working in a start up using these technologies on a daily basis)
+  - android development (developing apps since 2020)
-  - spring boot, advanced java (studying on my free time)
+  - advanced java and kotlin
 - 🌎 Currently living in São Paulo, Brazil - From Recife, Brazil

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=jessmelo&hide=css&layout=compact&theme=dracula)](https://github.com/anuraghazra/github-readme-stats)